FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Related Work

 \subsubsection{Unsupervised Anomaly Detection in Brain MRI}

 Baur et al.~\cite{baur2019deep} initiated UAD in brain MRI lesion analysis by training spatially variant autoencoders on normal data only, using spatial bottlenecks to preserve spatial details, and detected lesions by analyzing pixel-wise reconstruction errors.
 Subsequent methods such as F-AnoGAN~\cite{schlegl2019f} and AAE~\cite{chen2018unsupervised} introduced generative adversarial networks for UAD in MRI, assuming that healthy regions remain unchanged during reconstruction and that latent representations of lesion and non-lesion images are similar.
 However, this assumption often fails, as lesion intensities can distort latent projections~\cite{wijanarko2024tri}.
 With the rise of denoising-based techniques, denoising autoencoders (DAEs)\cite{kascenas2022denoising} and related approaches simulate anomalies by adding noise, typically in the form of discrete points.
 Others \cite{iqbal2023unsupervised, behrendt2024patched} apply large regular masks and reconstruct the original image from the corrupted input.
 AnoDDPM~\cite{wyatt2022anoddpm} introduced a partial diffusion scheme that adds noise at a specific timestep and reconstructs from the corrupted image.
 Recently, Tri-VAE~\cite{wijanarko2024tri} improved UAD by introducing noise while decoupling metric learning from latent sampling.
 It aligns images to a lesion-free distribution, incorporates a semantic-guided retrieval module, and uses structural similarity as an additional training objective.
-Despite their controllability, artificial noise methods often lack natural variability and anatomical structure, limiting their realism and effectiveness. mDDPM~\cite{iqbal2023unsupervised} explores frequency-domain reconstruction by removing low-frequency components, but faces several limitations.
-First, implicit frequency restoration via diffusion can blur anatomical boundaries or introduce artifacts.
-Second, the model tends to focus on high-frequency content, neglecting meaningful low-frequency tissue cues.
-Most importantly, mDDPM does not explicitly model the frequency-domain patterns essential for distinguishing normal brain anatomy in MRI, precisely the discriminative features our method preserves.
+Despite their controllability, artificial noise methods often lack natural variability and anatomical structure, limiting their realism and effectiveness. mDDPM~\cite{iqbal2023unsupervised} applies masking in both the image and frequency domains during training to encourage a diffusion model to learn a prior over healthy anatomy.
+At inference, no masking is introduced, and the model is directly conditioned on the unhealthy input.
+As a result, the reconstruction is not explicitly constrained to suppress pathology-related cues, and the generated image may retain lesion information, which can weaken residual-based anomaly localization.